And to keep me safe, Captain Birds Eye decided to pop a little warning on the back of the packet.

 So, as much as I understand the intent behind warning me that my fish fillet contains fish, it is a little bit overkill.

-It would be much more helpful if I had something that warned me of the contents of Eden's nappy.
+It would be much more helpful if I had something that warned me of the contents of my son's nappy.

 Hang on, I do - a nose.